Sebastian-JE-Alexander/Python-Mini-Projects/README.md

 # Python-Mini-Projects
-A bunch of small projects and different codes done in python for practice and learning of the language
+A bunch of small projects and different codes done in python for my own practice and learning of the language